JWT Decoder

 Copy the decoded JSON data for debugging, analysis, or integration into your development workflow.

-Understanding the fundamentals of JWT tokens and how they work in modern web applications
+Understanding the fundamentals of RFC 7519 JSON Web Tokens and how they enable stateless authentication in modern web applications, mobile apps, and microservices architectures.

-A JSON Web Token (JWT) is a compact, URL-safe token format that represents claims between two parties.
-JWTs are commonly used for authentication and secure information transmission in web applications.
+A JSON Web Token is a compact, URL-safe token format defined in RFC 7519 that represents claims between two parties.
+JWTs are commonly used for authentication, authorization, and secure information transmission in web applications built with React, Vue, Angular, Node.js, and REST APIs.

 Every JWT consists of three parts separated by dots: Header.Payload.Signature.
-Each part is Base64URL encoded, making it safe for transmission over HTTP.
+Each part is Base64URL encoded, making it safe for transmission over HTTP headers, URL parameters, and cookies without special character escaping.

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c